Gratitude Isn’t a Gesture—It’s a Strategy!

 Time for a “Donor Vacation”

-With Memorial Day weekend upon us, many of us are also thinking about summer vacations.
+With summer fully underway, many of us are also thinking about vacations.
 We are also focused on fiscal year end — thinking about what we’ve accomplished and what we’d hoped to do better — while planning for the new year.

 The thing I hear most frequently from those that I talk with when reflecting on the prior year likely won’t surprise you: “I need to spend more time with our greatest stakeholders.”
 And yes, we all do.